-The Birmingham Hip Resurfacing (BHR) prosthesis (manufactured by Smith & Nephew) is a so-called Metal-on-Metal (MoM) prosthesis that was released in the market 15 years ago and is successfully implanted worldwide ever since.
-MoM is very durable and therefore ideal for the relative young, active patients with an end stadium of primary arthritis of the hip.
-These type of patients have high demands on their new hip prosthesis.
+The Birmingham Hip Resurfacing (BHR) prosthesis (Smith & Nephew Inc) is such a solution.
+The BHR is a so-called Metal-on-Metal (MoM) resurfacing prosthesis that was released in the market 15 years ago and is successfully implanted worldwide ever since.
+A prosthesis such as the BHR is characterized by low wear and a more accurate restoration of the anatomical situation and therefore ideal for the relative young, active patients with an end stadium of primary arthritis of the hip.

 Because of the success of the BHR hip prosthesis, many orthopaedic manufacturers have developed and marketed similar prostheses.
 Unfortunately these prostheses appeared to be of incorrect design.
 Also in the Netherlands these erroneous prostheses have been implanted, including the ASR (Johnson & Johnson) and MoM total hip prosthesis (THP, Biomet) and have been implanted in high numbers.
 Due to the failure of these prostheses the MoM technology has received a lot of negative publicity in the Netherlands.
 The Dutch Orthopaedic Association (NOV) has reacted to this publicity by issuing a guideline to her members regarding the use of MoM prostheses.
+The advice of the NOV of January 17 2012 indicates that there is still a possibility to use MoM-prostheses, provided that they are implanted within the setting of a clinical trial that complies with GCP (see attachment I).

-However, various publications and national registries, including those from England & Wales and Australia, show that the BHR is a safe and good hip prosthesis, provided that it is well placed (see 2.6) with the correct indication (Murray, 2012) (Holland, 2012) (Treacy, 2011) (Matharu, 2013).
+However, many publications and national registries, including those from England & Wales and Australia, show that the BHR is a safe and good hip prosthesis, provided that it is correctly implanted (see 2.6) with the correct indication (Murray, 2012) (Holland, 2012) (Treacy, 2011) (Matharu, 2013).
 Looking at the group of demanding patients, who currently receive a traditional total hip, the BHR would perform even better (Baker, 2011).
 Also, the BHR is compliant with the benchmark of the National Institute for Health and Clinical Excellence (NICE); a revision level of less than ten percent after ten years for primary THP (Weegen, 2011).
 In a recent review (Haddad, 2011) of MoM hip implants, the BHR shows the lowest failure rates compared with other MoM implants.

-In this paper (Haddad, 2011) the authors also emphasize that the result of MoM hip resurfacing largely depend on appropriate surgical technique and patient selection.
-Also, current data suggests that correct surgical technique in an appropriate selected cohort of patients is associated with a low incidence of adverse soft-tissue reactions.
-High-risk factors for developing complications include small component sizes, female gender and significant anatomical variations due to for example, dysplasia, where positioning may be difficult.
+In this paper (Haddad, 2011) the authors also emphasizes that the result of MoM hip resurfacing largely depends on an appropriate surgical technique and patient selection.
+Also, current data suggests that the correct surgical technique in an appropriate selected cohort of patients is associated with a low incidence of adverse soft-tissue reactions.
+High-risk factors for developing complications include small component (implant) sizes, female gender and significant anatomical variations due to for example, dysplasia, where correct positioning may be difficult.
+Therefore, only patients with a primary diagnosis of arthritis of the hip will be included and female patients and males with a small femoral head size will be excluded.
+Besides that, the performing orthopaedic surgeon and investigator has extensive experience in resurfacing procedures with the BHR system (see 2.6).
+Combined with the extensive safety measures in this protocol we provide a safe and beneficial environment for the selected study patients.